 Why are we building the Blue Line?

-The Blue Line will provide access to work, education, health care, restaurants, entertainment, and shopping.
+The Blue Line will provide access to work, education, healthcare, restaurants, entertainment, and shopping.
 It will serve as an alternative to driving for people of all ages and serve as a cornerstone of a comprehensive set of transportation options serving Indianapolis and central Indiana.
 The Blue Line will follow IndyGo’s current Route 8, along Washington Street from Cumberland west to the Airport.
-With the Blue Line, local route improvements and the density of the corridor, the Purple Line lends itself to a successful rapid transit project.
+With the Blue Line, local route improvements and the density of the corridor, the Blue Line lends itself to a successful rapid transit project.

 Bus rapid transit systems provide many of the benefits of light rail at a fraction of the cost.
 BRT systems provide increased frequency, reliability, comfort, and convenience relative to local bus services.
 The permanence of BRT infrastructure supports increased private investment in the corridor, contributing to increased economic opportunity and quality of life.